New Case Study:See how Anthropic automated 95% of dependency reviews with Socket.Learn More

 # Apply changes to a snapend via manifest

-# $pathToManifest = Path to the manifest file; should include the file name
+# $path_to_manifest = Path to the manifest file; should include the file name

 # Example:

-# snapctl snapend apply --manifest-path "C:\Users\name\Downloads\snapser-ox1bcyim-manifest.json" --blocking
+# snapctl snapend apply --manifest-path-filename "C:\Users\name\Downloads\snapser-ox1bcyim-manifest.json" --blocking

-snapctl snapend apply --manifest-path "$pathToManifest"
+snapctl snapend apply --manifest-path-filename "$path_to_manifest"

-snapctl snapend apply --manifest-path "$pathToManifest" --blocking
+snapctl snapend apply --manifest-path-filename "$path_to_manifest" --blocking

 5. Update Snapend BYOSnap or BYOGs versions